ozrenkosi/Parser/README.md

 Parser
 ============

-Solution for the fourth lab at "Introduction to Theoretical Computer Science" course - Recursive descent parser
+Solution for the fourth lab at "Introduction to Theoretical Computer Science" course - Recursive descent parser.

     S -> aAB | bBA
     A -> bC | a